alsamitech/alsws/README.md

 `ws/` Is where all the HTTP servers are stored
 `tcp/` Is where the TCP Servers are stored
-`bin/` Is where the binaries will be stored `archived/` Is where unstable servers that might not have even been compiled go to rest
+`bin/` Is where the binaries will be stored `archived/` Is where unstable servers that might not have even been compiled go to rest.
+Fix if you want.

-This is a light server that runs well.

 **alsws** refers to a family of web servers, The basic Network server is located at `nsv/`, the HTTP server is located at `serverlite/`, and the M3 (HTTP) Server implementation is at `ws/M3P`